How to Scale Ethereum: Sharding Explained

 Resources and Where to Get Started

 Ok so now you want to start coding a sharded blockchain!
 How do you begin?
-At the most basic level, the proposed initial implementation will not work through a hard fork, but rather through a smart contract known as the Validator Manager Contract that will take control of the sharding system.
+At the most basic level, the proposed initial implementation will not work through a hard fork, but rather a sidechain known as a random beacon chain that will serve as a proof of stake + sharding system.

-This VMC will manage shards and the sampling of proposed collators from a global validator set and will take responsibility for the global reconciliation of all shard states.
-Vitalik has outlined a fantastic reference doc for implementing sharding here: https://github.com/ethereum/sharding/blob/develop/docs/doc.md
+This beacon chain will manage validators and their sampling from a global validator set and will take responsibility for the global reconciliation of all shard states.
+Vitalik has outlined a fantastic reference doc for implementing sharding here: https://ethresear.ch/t/convenience-link-to-full-casper-chain-v2-spec/2332/4

-To get explore this VMC architecture in detail and to learn more about how the system works, check out the following resources:
+To get explore this beacon chain architecture in detail and to learn more about how the system works, check out the following resources:

 - Sharding FAQ: https://github.com/ethereum/wiki/wiki/Sharding-FAQ